 With the completion of the Riley Purgatory Bluff Creek Watershed plan update the last watershed management plan has been updated.
 As a result, Chanhassen has begun the process of updating our local water plan.

 The city is looking for your input.
-Please take the time to email your thoughts on the current plan and changes you would like to see in the next plan to Surface Water Resource Coordinator, Terry Jeffery.
+Please take the time to email your thoughts on the current plan and changes you would like to see in the next plan to Surface Water Resource Coordinator, Matt Unmacht.
 Also keep on the watch for open houses and public hearings as we look to create an effective and efficient local water plan that protects our water resources in a balanced and sustainable manner.